spatialos/gdk-for-unity/docs/content/testing/how-to-run-tests.md

 **Note:**<br/>
-Before you start using the Spatialos GDK for Unity for any purpose, you will need to run `./prepare-workspace.sh` at least once.
+Before you start using the GDK for any purpose, you will need to run `./prepare-workspace.sh` at least once.

 ## How to run all tests
-To run tests on all elements of the SpatialOS GDK for Unity (the tools and the Unity project which forms part of the SpatialOS GDK for Unity), open a terminal window and, from the root directory of the GDK repository, run the following command:
+To run tests on all elements of the GDK (the tools and the Unity project which forms part of the GDK), open a terminal window and, from the root directory of the GDK repository, run the following command:

 ```bash
 ./ci/test.sh